nitikarawat82/SimpleGithubActionsProject/README.md

 AWS SSM
       ↓
 EC2
-      ↓
-Run deployment commands
 ```

-This makes the deployment automated.
+This allows GitHub Actions to trigger the deployment automatically.

 ---

-# 1️⃣3️⃣ Authenticate Docker with ECR
+# 1️⃣4️⃣ Authenticate Docker with ECR

 EC2 must authenticate Docker with ECR before pulling the image.